nickbild/rolodex/README.md

 ### Connecting it to an LLM

-Using the encoding method I previously detailed, the device can send to, and receive data from, a computer over a serial connection.
+Using the encoding method I previously detailed, the device can send data to, and receive data from, a computer over a serial connection.
 It has a number of applications, like an address book and calculator, but I chose to use the Memo app, which allows you to create and store text files.

 ![](https://raw.githubusercontent.com/nickbild/rolodex/refs/heads/main/media/full_setup.jpg)